MicrosoftDocs/common-data-model-and-service/common-data-model/schema/core/industryCommon/Sustainability/SustainabilityWater/WaterQualityTestResult.md

 ---
-title: WaterQualityTestResult in CloudforSustainabilityWaterDataModel - Common Data Model | Microsoft Docs
+title: WaterQualityTestResult in Cloud for Sustainability water data model - Common Data Model | Microsoft Docs
 description: Describes the results coming from the laboratory water quality test for a characteristic in the water sample.
 author: cdm-publisher
 ms.service: common-data-model